smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 The OpenNESS AF micro service provides a northbound (NB) REST based API interface for other micro services which provide a user interface (i.e. CNCA/UI or CLI) and also these NB API can be invoked from external services which provides infrastructure for automation and/or orchestration.

-AF provides the framework to receive notifications from Core Network and send these to the external services which have subscribed to the events using AF NB APIs as described in - [NGC Notifications](#ngc-notifications)
+AF provides the framework to receive notifications from 5GC and send these to the external services which have subscribed to the events using AF NB APIs as described in - [5GC Notifications](#5gc-notifications)

 #### Traffic steering NB APIs